dieterich-lab/rp-bp/docs/source/user-guide.rst

 Rp-Bp parameters
 ^^^^^^^^^^^^^^^^

-* ``keep_riboseq_multimappers`` If this key is present in the configuration file with any value (even something like "no" or "null" or "false"), then multimapping riboseq reads *will not* be removed.
+* ``keep_riboseq_multimappers`` If ``True`` in the configuration file, then multimapping riboseq reads *will not* be removed.
 They will be treated as "normal" reads in every place they map, *i.e.* the weight of the read will not be distributed fractionally, probabilistically, *etc.* We do not in general recommend to use this option.
 * ``models_base`` The path to the compiled models, if installed in a different location.
 The models are included with the source distribution and compiled as part of the installation. *Do not change this, unless you know what you are doing!*